Bacolod City Western Visayas, Philippines Travel Guide

 Locals often share the best hidden eateries and their personal favorite versions of signature dishes.

-The sugar industry significantly shaped Bacolod's cuisine, leading to a rich tradition of sweet and salty or spicy dishes.
+The sugar industry significantly shaped Bacolod's cuisine, leading to a rich heritage of sweet and salty or spicy dishes.

 Bacolod's dishes, especially Chicken Inasal, are and offer excellent photo opportunities.

-Exploring Bacolod's culinary landscape is an adventure.
+Exploring Bacolod's culinary landscape is an exciting experience.
 Be open to trying new flavors and dining experiences, from street food stalls to established restaurants.
 Many eateries welcome inquiries about their dishes.